nrinaudo/nrinaudo.github.com/_articles/pl/type_checking.md

 ### Environment

-Recall that we had to introduce the notion of an environment in which we kept track of what name a value is bound to when working on `let`'s operational semantics.
+Recall that we had to introduce the notion of an environment in which we kept track of what name a value is bound to when working on $\texttt{Let}$'s operational semantics.
 While values have little relevance to what we're doing right now (they happen at runtime, which we're explicitly ignoring), their _type_ is crucially important.
 We'll need a type environment in which to keep track of what type a name references.

-This environment is conceptually very similar to our operation semantics one, so we'll use a similar notation:
+This environment is conceptually very similar to our operational semantics one, so we'll use a similar notation:
 \begin{prooftree}
   \AXC{$\Gamma \vdash expr : X$}
 \end{prooftree}